How to work with dates in line charts, area charts, and scatter plots

 👉 For an in-depth table of acceptable custom date formats, see this article.

-See the video below for examples of how letter combinations create different date formats.
+See the GIF below for examples of how letter combinations create different date formats.
 Look at how the horizontal axis changes:

 Custom ticks lets you control which tick marks appear on the axis.
 If you use the custom ticks field, your chart's horizontal axis will only show what is in the text field.